Thinking about Graduate School?

 Should I apply for fellowships?

 YES, YES, YES!
 If you receive a fellowship prior to being accepted to a school, you are certainly considered a more attractive candidate because the school will not have to fund you.
 You will benefit from larger stipends, greater freedom to study at your own pace, and more.
 You should be sure to apply for an NSF Graduate Research Fellowship.
-Here is a list of graduate fellowships to consider.

 Can I work for a year or two before attending graduate school?
 Do they like that or not?

 Many students do apply to graduate school after working for a period of time.
 Spending 1 to 3 years working before applying to graduate school will not hurt your chances, and may help if you work at a well-known research company.
 If you work for a longer period, however, you should make clear on your application that your academic skills are up to date.
 Admissions committees take letters from faculty members more seriously than letters from employers.
 It can be hard to get an informative letter from a faculty member you studied with several years after graduation.
 You should try to stay in contact with your favorite teachers, so that they can write good letters when the time comes.
+GRE scores are valid for five years, so it makes sense to take the GREs before completing your undergraduate degree, when the material is fresh and you are more accustomed to preparing for tests.

 Should I get a Master's degree before going for my PhD?